 All Time Stats

 After more than 30 years, Porsche made a return to top-flight single-seater racing in the 2019/20 season of the ABB FIA Formula E World Championship.
-Porsche are fighting fellow German giants Audi, BMW and Mercedes-Benz head-to-head for top honours in an FIA World Championship.
+TAG Heuer Porsche Formula E Team are fighting fellow German giants Audi, BMW and Mercedes head-to-head for top honours in an FIA World Championship.
 Andre Lotterer is joined by Pascal Wehrlein, forming a formidable all-German line-up.

 With one of the longest-standing track records in motorsport dating back to the 1950s, Porsche's entry into Formula E is the latest step in the German manufacturer's history.
 After its most recent success in endurance racing, including multiple victories in both LMP1 and GT categories, the marque turns to the all-electric racing series to ready the next generation of electric Porsche road cars.